jzuhone/pyxsim/doc/source/index.rst

 What is pyXSIM?
 ---------------

-pyXSIM is a Python package for simulating X-ray observations from astrophysical sources.
+pyXSIM is a Python package for simulating X-ray emission from astrophysical sources.

 X-rays probe the high-energy universe, from hot galaxy clusters to compact objects such as neutron stars and black holes and many interesting sources in